johanfforsberg/taurus-svgsynoptic/README.txt

 - To connect to an attribute, the syntax is "attribute=a/b/c/attr".
 If the element is a text element, this will set the text to be the current value of the attribute (using the Tango format config, and unit if any).
 If the attribute is "Status", the fill color of the element will be set according to the tango status color scheme.
 (Not complete)

-- It is also possible to specify a "section"; "section=nAme".
+- It is also possible to specify a "section"; "section=name".
 It does not correspond directly to a tango entity but can be used to quickly zoom in on a specific part of the synoptic.
 Clicking on a section will zoom the view so that the element takes up the whole view.

-Todo: Alarms
+- to specify that an alarm should be connected to the item, use the "alarm=tag" syntax.
+Whenever that alarm is active, the item will have the "alarm" and "active" classes (typically glow red).

+These connections can be used in combination, by putting more than one on its own row in the description.
+E.g. if you want a device to also show its state using color, add "device=A/B/C" and "attribute=A/B/C/State".
+A section that should be connected to an alarm: "section=sec1" and "alarm=sec1_alarm", etc.

 === Gotchas ===